skrey/yellow-extensions/source/sitemap/README.md

 `SitemapLocation` = sitemap location
 `SitemapFileXml` = sitemap file name with XML information
-`SitemapPaginationLimit` = number of entries to show per page
+`SitemapPaginationLimit` = number of entries to show per page, 0 for unlimited

 The following files can be customised: